osuosl/ganeti_webmgr/docs/source/getting_started/installing.rst

 that now resides in ``/opt/ganeti_webmgr/gwm/config``.
 Use it as a starting point.
 All configuration options should be well documented and easy to change.

+Follow to the :ref:`configuration page <configuring>` for more documentation.

 Initializing
 ------------